nicoladeiosso/desi-bgs-alternative-binning/README.md

 # mag_cut.py and and mag_cut_rand.py
 Need to be merged in a single script, it remains like that from the beginning.
 Cross checked respect to the original mag_cut catalog for the fiducial analysis.
 Use: so flags included as for the nz scripts, just launch them with python
+EDIT: mag_cut_rand.py is not actually needed anymore for the porpouse of this project

 # recon.py
 Reconstruction of the catalogs.
 It seems to work properly but maybe can be updated to be more flexible (paths and output need to be put in the script, no flags)